School Safety and Belonging

 Facilities and Campus Safety And Security Measures

-- The District has video surveillance in each school building and on school campuses.
+- The district has video surveillance in each school building and on school campuses.

 - All doors and entrances are locked throughout the day.
 Each building has a double-door designated single point of entry during school hours.

-- All visitors are registered with the main office of the school building using the new Raptor Visitor Management System.
+- All visitors are registered with the main office of the school building using the Raptor Visitor Management System.
 Visitors must be scanned into the Raptor system with their photo ID and wear a visitor name badge at all times while in the school building.
-Visitors who do not have a photo ID or have not had their photo ID scanned into the Raptor system will not be permitted in the school beyond the main office.
+Visitors who do not have a photo ID or have not had their photo ID scanned into the Raptor system will not be permitted beyond the main office.

 - Enhanced use of radio communication between district personnel.